-Flashcards in Elements of Literature Deck (40):
+Flashcards in elements of literature pretest Deck (40):

 a special kind of contrast between appearance and reality

 written or spoken language that is not poetry

 the use of words to create vivid pictures and ideas in the mind of the reader

 characters, situations, and images that are recognizable in many times and cultures